astronomer/docs/astro/runtime-release-notes.md

 - Release date: July 1, 2022
 - Airflow version: 2.3.2

-### Cherry-picked commits from Airflow 2.3.3
+### Backported fixes from Airflow 2.3.3

-Astro Runtime 5.0.5 includes several bug fixes and performance improvements that will be released with Airflow 2.3.3, including:
+Astro Runtime 5.0.5 includes several bug fixes and performance improvements that were backported from Airflow 2.3.3, which is not yet generally available.
+Fixes include:

-- Fixed an issue where the Airflow UI could crash a `GET` method on a REST API endpoint fails ([#24152](https://github.com/apache/airflow/pull/24152))
+- Fixed an issue where part of the **Grid** view of the Airflow UI would crash or become unavailable if a `GET` request to the Airflow REST API failed ([#24152](https://github.com/apache/airflow/pull/24152))
 - Improved the performance of the **Grid** view ([#24083](https://github.com/apache/airflow/pull/24083))
-- Fixed an issue where grids for task groups in the **Grid** view always showed data for the latest DAG run instead of the correct DAG run. ([#24327](https://github.com/apache/airflow/pull/24327))
+- Fixed an issue where grids for task groups in the **Grid** view always showed data for the latest DAG run instead of the correct DAG run ([#24327](https://github.com/apache/airflow/pull/24327))
-- Fixed an issue where the scheduler could crash when using the Kubernetes executor after migrating from Airflow 2.2 to 2.3. ([#24117](https://github.com/apache/airflow/pull/24117))

 ### Additional improvements

 - Updated `openlineage-airflow` to v0.10.0.
-This release includes a built-in `SnowflakeOperatorAsync` extractor for Airflow, an `InMemoryRelationInputDatasetBuilder` for `InMemory` datasets for Spark, and the addition of a copyright statement to all source files.
+This release includes a built-in `SnowflakeOperatorAsync` extractor for Airflow, an `InMemoryRelationInputDatasetBuilder` for `InMemory` datasets for Spark, and the addition of a copyright statement to all source files

 ## Astro Runtime 5.0.4